akashub/Medical-FAQ-RAG/README.md

 This project is a sophisticated Medical FAQ Chatbot built using a Retrieval-Augmented Generation (RAG) architecture.
 It leverages a hybrid search mechanism to provide accurate, context-aware answers to medical questions based on a large knowledge base.
 The application is built with Python and features an interactive user interface powered by Streamlit.

+---

+## Who Am I?
+Hey!
+I am Aakash Singh.
+I am a recent BTech CSE graduate specializing in Data Science and AI Research, with expertise in AI Copilots, RAG systems, Deep Learning, production
+ML systems, and LLMs.
+I completed my semester abroad at University of Florida (GPA: 3.85/4) where I pursued post-grad level courses eventually gaining the prestigious **Achievement Award Scholarship** worth **$4500** with an admit to the prestigious MS in CS at UF.
+I have a proven track record delivering AI solutions including an AI Copilot that boosted SOC efficiency by 60%, research deep learning models, and scalable RAG pipelines.
+Combines research foundation with industry experience deploying data-driven solutions.

 ## ✨ Features